OpenRiskNet/home/openshift/deployments/ProductionDeploymentGuide.md

 The expectation nowadays is that HTTPS should be used for all traffic and that all certificates should be signed by a trusted CA. Use of plain HTTP or self-signed certificates is frowned on.

-The [ACME Controller](acme-controller) tool that is expected to be deployed to any ORN VRE makes this very simple to achieve.
+The [ACME Controller](acme-controller) tool that is expected to be deployed to any ORN Vhttps://github.com/OpenRiskNet/home/wiki/Annotating-your-service-to-make-it-discoverable VE makes this very simple to achieve.
 All that is needed is to add this annotation to your route and [Let's Encrypt](https://letsencrypt.org/) certificates will be generated and automatically renewed for your routes.
 ```